Urn: Figural

 A figural urn is a style of vase or larger container where the basic urn shape, of either a classic amphora or a crucible style, is ornamented with figures.
 These may be attached to the main body, forming handles or simply extraneous decorations, or may be shown in relief on the body itself.

-Trophies, tea and fashion
+Trophies and ornaments

 The Ashes, the prize in the biennial Test cricket competition between England and Australia, are contained in a miniature urn.

 Urns are a common form of architectural detail and garden ornament.
 Well-known ornamental urns include the Waterloo Vase.